aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 The ability to save a document as PDF 2.0 by adding a new value to the [PdfCompliance](https://apireference.aspose.com/words/net/aspose.words.saving/pdfcompliance) enumeration, as well as several other requested improvements to PDF output, have been introduced.

+#### New HTML Import Mode

+A new import mode for HTML block-level elements has been implemented to mimic Microsoft Word behavior.

 ### Other

 * An ability to get custom field data that is associated with the field has been added.